sedgewickmm18/charts/pypi-server/README.md

 The default affinity will be to prefer not sharing a node with pods of the same statefulset.
 This is to maximize availability should a node fail.
 Setting the `pod.affinity` parameter will override these settings.

 ## TODO
 - [ ] Add support for custom index.html

+ ## Honorable Mention
+- Lots of props to https://github.com/owkin/charts/tree/master/pypiserver